-Key Risks Broad Definition Risk Management Practices Credit Unexpected losses in the market value of the portfolio due to deterioration in the credit quality of counterparties including their failure to meet payment obligations or due to non-performance of instruments. in order to minimize the impact of default by any single Underwriting Unexpected financial losses due to inadequacy of premiums for catastrophe and non-catastrophe risks, due to the inadequacy of reserves or due to the unpredictability of mortality or longevity.
+Key Risks Broad Definition Risk Management Practices Credit Unexpected losses in the market value of the portfolio due to deterioration in the credit quality of counterparties including their failure to meet payment obligations or due to non-performance of instruments.
+Credit analyses are conducted prior to purchase and regular review on portfolio.
+Investment activity is strictly governed by the pre-approved limits to ensure the diversification of investment portfolio in order to minimise the impact of default by any single counterparty.
+Only uses pre-approved reinsurance partners with strong credit profiles.
+Underwriting Unexpected financial losses due to inadequacy of premiums for catastrophe and non-catastrophe risks, due to the inadequacy of reserves or due to the unpredictability of mortality or longevity.
 Managed through a comprehensive and strict standard for underwriting limit guidelines.
 Where necessary, the risk will be surveyed by the loss control engineers.
 Regular monitoring of products, assumptions used against actual industry statistics and re-pricing will be considered if necessary.
 Adequate reinsurance is purchased and reviewed annually to ensure adequate continuous cover within acceptable appetite and costs.
 New products undergo a robust product development process.
 Business Unexpected decrease in actual results as compared to business assumptions, which leads to a decline in income without a corresponding decrease in expenses; this includes lapse risk.
-Regular monitoring of actual experience.
-New products undergo a robust product development review process.
 Legal and Regulatory Losses arising from a breach of relevant laws and regulations.
 Trainings will be provided and annual declarations required from all staff.
 New guidelines will be published in the Group's staff e-portal and highlighted through e-mails.
 Regular reviews are conducted to ensure compliance.
 Information Security Information security breach losses triggered by both information technology ("IT") and non-IT leading to loss of data confidentiality, loss of data integrity, as well as business disruption and loss of availability of services resulting in legal costs, fines, forensic costs, remediation costs, compensation and/or reputation management costs.
+Strict policy and disciplinary action for security breach.
 Staff awareness on IT Security and Privacy.
 Access Control.
 Regular review on User ID access.
 Use of virus protection software.
 Data Loss Prevention solution.
 Conduct of Annual Penetration Testing by independent party to detect possible external and internal vulnerabilities.
+IT security controls in place, such as Firewall, Malware Protection and Distributed Denial-of-Service protection.
+Privilege Identity Management.
+Database encryption.
+Privacy Impact Assessment.
+Data privacy contractual obligations for Service Providers.